skypjack/entt/docs/md/entity.md

 Once created, the group gets the ownership of all the components specified in the template parameter list and arranges their pools so as to iterate all of them as fast as possible.
-The ownership of the types provided via `entt::get` doesn't pass to the group instead.<br/>
+The ownership of the types provided via `entt::get` doesn't pass to the group instead.

 Sorting owned components is no longer allowed once the group has been created.
+However, partial-owning groups can be sorted by means of the `sort` member function, if required.

 ### Non-owning groups